Catalina Yue

 Catalina Yue (born May 19 in Toronto, Ontario) is a Canadian-American singer, songwriter, actress, model, producer, and businesswoman.
 A former Miss Universe Canada delegate, she is of Indonesian, Chinese, Japanese, and English ancestry.
 Known for her work in both music and independent films, she has received several accolades, including two Hollywood Gold Awards, an International Motion Picture Award, and a nomination at Cannes Shorts.

+Yue is also the lead actress, producer and creator of Duplicitous Minds (2024), a crime thriller mystery film that has won multiple awards on the film festival circuit including multiple Best Actress, Best Producer and Best Original Screenplay awards.
+Duplicitous Minds was also an Official Selection at San Diego Comic-Con as well as an Oscar-qualified film and a contender for the 2025 Academy Awards.

 Biography

 Yue worked as a model and graduated from the Arts and Business Honors Co-op Program at the University of Waterloo in Waterloo, Ontario.
 For her debut album, Yue partnered with the UN Office of the High Commissioner for Refugees (UNHCR) of Canada, a United Nations agency mandated to protect and support refugees.
 An agency where Angelina Jolie serves as UN Ambassador.
 A portion of the proceeds made from the album goes towards protecting refugees worldwide.
 Yue's album, Eternally, was released internationally in HMV Stores.